madhu1/redis_exercise/README.md

 # [1] Installation and Configuration of Single Instance
 -------------------------------------------------------
+Main step is to download redis installation tar file and extract it.
+THen set the following configuration.
+Refer: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04
 1. dir /var/lib/redis
 2. changed port from default to 10001
 3. Enable redis in the start <sudo systemctl enable redis>
 4. To start/stop redis service <sudo systemctl status/start/stop redis>
+5. simple test in the link to check commands on redis-cli

 Seen warning like :
 WARNING overcommit_memory is set to 0!
 Background save may fail under low memory condition.
 To fix this issue add 'vm.overcommit_memory = 1' to /etc/sysctl.conf and then reboot or run the command 'sysctl vm.overcommit_memory=1' for this to take effect.